Killing of Christian Glass

+Incident

 911 call

 Glass called 911 at approximately 11:20 pm on June 10, 2022.
 In his nearly 25 minute call with the 911 operator, Glass said that "My vehicle got stuck in a really bad way. … I need immediate assistance, please", adding "I will not be fine on my own."
 He told her that his vehicle was stuck in a trap, that he was coming off of a depression, and he was worried about "skinwalkers".
-He said that "If I got out of the car, I might be in danger," and that he loved her being on the line with him while he was frightened.
+He said that "If I got out of the car, I might be in danger", and that he loved her being on the line with him while he was frightened.

-He also told the 911 operator that he had two knives, a hammer and a rubber mallet in the car, which he had as an amateur geologist.
+He also told the 911 operator that he had two knives, a hammer, and a rubber mallet in the car, which he had as an amateur geologist.
 He said he would throw them out of the car as soon as the police arrived.
-He stated "I’m not dangerous.
+He stated "I'm not dangerous.
 I will keep my hands completely visible.
 I understand this is a dodgy situation."

 When relaying the call information to the police forces, the 911 operator described Glass as "very paranoid" and "not making much sense".
 Later on, the officers on the scene can be heard referring to a possible "psych issue".